linux-system-roles/selinux/README.md

 ### selinux\_reboot\_required

 This custom fact is set to `true` if system reboot is necessary when SELinux is set from `disabled` to `enabled` or vice versa.
 Otherwise the fact is set to `false`.
+In the case that system reboot is needed, it will be indicated by returning failure from the role which needs to be handled using a `block:`...`rescue:` construct.
+The reboot needs to be performed in the playbook, the role itself never reboots the managed host.
+After the reboot the role needs to be reapplied to finish the changes.